Trauma-informed

 I don't just speak about these issues — I work directly with people navigating them through 1:1 therapy and coaching.

 Beyond individual support, I serve as a foster care & mental health speaker in the USA, offering training and guidance to organizations, schools, and programs committed to trauma‑informed and culturally responsive care.
-Whether you’re an adoptee, a former foster youth, a first‑generation student, or someone carrying the weight of trauma and identity questions, you deserve support that sees the whole you.
+Whether you’re an adoptee, a former foster youth, a first‑generation student, or someone at an ogranization/university requesting services - you deserve support that is tailored to you.

 ✦ Professional Services